yemoalakija/just-phone/README.md

 ### **Sign Up**

-If the site visitor has no registered user at Yemo Blog, they can sign up.
+If the site visitor has no registered user at justPhones, they can sign up.

 <details><summary><b>Sign Up</b></summary>